allmight05/AI-Research-Assistant---RAG/readme.md

-## Project Folder Structure

 ## Project Overview

-This project implements a retrieval-augmented generation (RAG) system using Llama2 integrated with Ollama.
-It enhances the language model by dynamically retrieving relevant external data during inference, thereby improving response accuracy and contextual relevance.
-The modular folder structure separates data management, model code, experiments, and documentation, facilitating easy maintenance and scalability for various research applications in AI.
+This project implements a retrieval-augmented generation (RAG) system using Llama2 integrated with Ollama along with FAISS Vector Store.
+It enhances the language model by dynamically retrieving relevant external data which are research papers in this project, thereby improving the performance of the model.

 ## Demo Video (Click to Watch it!)